Stevens-Mark/NotFlix/README.md

 I have tried to avoid using too many libraries, so opted to do the animations with Sass rather than motion, spring etc...
 But, I did use react-slick for the slidder, but unfortunately there are a few accessibility issues.
 I don't think it was intended to have navigational buttons inside for example...
 Also, when I checked with "AXE" it throws up some issues that are not totally correct.
 Although my "modal focus trap" worked, I finally chose to use Focus-trap-react as I found mine had a few problems with the modal animation component that I used to allow animations when unmounting the modal.
 And finally, although I could have used Redux for the state management, I also opted for useContext instead, simply because I haven't really used it much & thought there was no need to use Redux on this project...
+But as the project has progressed & I have added more features I think the use of Redux would Have been better...

 ## Features
 - [x] Display movies, tv shows, popular & watch list